 Similar to its name, the Caterpillar roll is sushi arranged in a caterpillar shape.
-The ingredients used for this is unagi (a type of eel), cucumber, and avocado.
+The ingredients used for this are unagi (a type of eel), cucumber, and avocado.

-Sushi is originally a way to serve the seafood people catch on the day.
+Sushi was originally a way to serve the seafood people caught that day.

-Vinegar is used to preserve the natural briny flavor while also eliminating the disturbing fishy smell.
-It also adds the longevity of the dish.
+You can use vinegar to preserve the natural briny flavor while also eliminating the disturbing fishy smell.
+It also adds to the longevity of the dish.
 However, sometimes they cook seafood too.

 Local vegetables and even tropical fruits are also used in sushi sometimes.
 They made it into vegan sushi or mixed it with other sushi fillings.

 The common plant-based ingredients in sushi are cucumber, shiitake mushroom, Nasu (eggplant), salted pickled plum, and of course, nori.

 Read all about the different types of sushi, both traditional and american